excalidraw/rfcs/active-rfcs/0000-tables.md

 * `title` - the name of the column.
 * `lastUpdated` - to keep track of the last update timestamp.
 This will be used in reconciliation to resolve conflicts when columns are reordered.
 * `isDeleted` - to keep track of whether the column is deleted or not.
+* `width` - to keep track of the width of the column.

 ## Adding and Deleting rows / columns